Course Dates: June 5-9

 Robert H. Mnookin is the Samuel Williston Professor of Law at Harvard Law School, the Chair of the Steering Committee of the Program on Negotiation at Harvard Law School, and the Director of the Harvard Negotiation Research Project.
 A leading scholar and expert in the field of conflict resolution, Professor Mnookin has applied his interdisciplinary approach to negotiation and conflict resolution to a remarkable range of problems; both public and private.
 An experienced mediator, Prof. Robert Mnookin has successfully mediated many complex commercial disputes which involved advanced technologies and intellectual property.
 He has written or edited nine books and numerous scholarly articles.
 A renowned teacher and lecturer, Prof. Robert Mnookin has taught numerous workshops for corporations, governmental agencies and law firms throughout the world and trained many executives and professionals. in negotiation and mediation skills.

-Gary J. Friedman has been practicing law as a mediator with Mediation Law Offices in Mill Valley, California, since 1976, integrating meditative principles into the practice of law and the resolution of legal disputes.
+Gary J. Friedman has been practicing law as a mediator with Mediation Law Offices in Mill Valley, California, since 1976, integrating principles of mediation into the practice of law and the resolution of legal disputes.
 Through the non-profit organization which he co-founded, The Center for Understanding in Conflict (formerly The Center for Mediation in Law), he has been teaching mediation since 1980.

 Prior to his work as a mediator, Gary practiced law as a trial lawyer with Friedman and Friedman in Bridgeport, Connecticut.
 After several years as an advocate, he sought a new approach to resolving disputes through increasing the participation of the parties in the resolution of their differences.
 At that time, he and his colleague, Jack Himmelstein, began to develop a model of mediation — the Understanding Based Model — that is now practiced extensively in the United States and Europe.